policmoraes/Capstone-Project/README.md

 # Capstone-Project
 The Australian Women on Labour Force in Covid Times

-Report Document Capstone Project
+*Report Document Capstone Project*

-The Scenario
+The Scenario:
 The  coronavirus and the pandemic affected the whole society in several ways.
 Many articles pointed out some groups that would be more affected than others: young people (online classes and delay in entering the job market), the elderly (health) and women, either by the increase in domestic violence, increase in the workload with domestic work and care with dependents, or loss of incoming or employment.
 Looking at the Labour Force, how has Covid-19 affected the Australian woman?

-● Problem, Goals and Audiences
+● Problem, Goals and Audiences:

 ○ The impact of the Covid-19 on Australian Women
 ○ To understand the scenario and answer the main question, the goals are finding the resolutions for:
 The Gender Gap was increased during the Covid-19 pandemic?